aathanor/ResearchSite/content/reference_problem_revised.md

 - Borderline cases correspond to low-confidence activations where no single basin dominates. $\mathcal{R}(a^c, a^o)$ returns weak or probabilistic access to $\{HEAP\}$ constellation
 - Sorites construction exploits incremental changes that individually produce negligible changes in activation but cumulatively move system across basins—natural dynamical phenomenon without paradoxical metaphysical commitments

+* Authors and audiences build and stabilize ${FICTIONAL}$ constellations via repeated imaginative E/∃ activity (narrative immersion, role-play, rehearsal).
+These constellations have internal coherence (causal/temporal relations, property bundles) even without stable external E-events tied to worldly objects, because the LPCs are embeded in creates the coherence.
+* The $a^o$ slot is weakly or hypothetically filled (counterfactual E patterns, imagined percepts) so $\mathcal{R}(a^c,a^o)$ typically invokes internally generated activations rather than externally triggered ones.
+* This explains how fictional names support internal consistency, counterfactual reasoning, and intra-fiction truth conditions while lacking worldly baptismal grounding.

+**Upshot.** Empty names are not meaningless gaps but targets of intense $\exists$-practice that instantiate stable conceptual attractors usable in thought and communication.
+The difference between fictional and real names is a difference in $E$/$\exists$ weightings, not in kind.

+**Empirical signature.** PC predicts that engagement intensity (measured by physiological markers of immersion, frequency of narrative rehearsal, or linguistic co-occurrence statistics) correlates with the coherence and accessibility of fictional constellations.
+Neurocognitive studies should show overlap between activations for vividly imagined $E$ patterns and the $a^c$ activations when users process fictional names.

+***

+### 8.3 Vagueness and the sorites paradox

+**Puzzle.** Predicates like “heap”, “bald”, or “tall” admit borderline cases and admit paradoxical reasoning (sorites).
+Classical bivalence seems ill-fitted: adding one grain doesn’t change “heap” status, but repeated applications lead to contradiction.

+**Standard worry.** Accounts that seek crisp extensions face either arbitrariness (where to draw the line) or paradoxical consequences.
+Semantic theories propose supervaluation, degrees, or contextualism, but each has costs.

+**PC diagnosis.** Vagueness arises naturally from graded attractor landscapes and fuzzy basin boundaries in pattern-constellations:

+* $\{HEAP\}$ is an attractor with a broad, shallow basin; partial cues (number of grains, arrangement) produce graded activation levels rather than binary on/off retrieval.
+* Borderline cases correspond to low-confidence activations where no single basin dominates. $\mathcal{R}(a^c,a^o)$ returns weak or probabilistic access to the $\{HEAP\}$ constellation.
+* The sorites construction exploits incremental changes that individually produce negligible changes in activation but cumulatively move the system across basins — a natural dynamical phenomenon without paradoxical metaphysical commitments.

 **Upshot.** Instead of forcing sharp line, PC models vagueness as feature of graded neural/representational dynamics: predicates implemented by attractors of varying sharpness, and borderlineity expected where basins overlap or are shallow.

 **Empirical signature.** PC predicts (a) judgments in borderline cases show higher reaction-time and lower confidence, (b) perceptual/contextual priming can shift activation reliably across threshold, and (c) training amplifying certain diagnostic cues will sharpen attractor basins and reduce borderlineity.
 Psychophysical experiments measuring continuous activation proxies should match attractor predictions.